Skip to content

 • School Store/Astro Bucks–A school wide token economy system to reinforce students following school rules, being kind to others, helping around the school, etc. Once a month, students are able to visit our “School Store” and purchase a variety of items.
 Items are donated by faculty and staff, community members, and anonymous donors.

 • School Wide Programs to meet the basic needs of students are implemented throughout the year.
-These include Food Bank, Operation School Bell, Secret Santa Christmas Program, Thanksgiving meals, weekly food bags provided by KidsEat, hygiene kits for students in grades 4-6, Smart Smiles (dental care), and more.
+These include Food Bank, Operation School Bell, Secret Santa Christmas Program, Thanksgiving meals, weekly food bags provided by KidsEat, hygiene kits for students in grades 4-6, Big Smiles (dental care), and more.

 • Our school provides access to District mental health and support resources through Student Services which includes the Jordan Family Education Center and Mental Health Access Program.